Pinggy-io/pinggy_website/content/docs/advanced/_index.md

  draft: false
 ---

-Pinggy provides multiple advanced features with the basic tunneling system.
-These advaced features are
+Pinggy provides multiple advanced features in addition to the basic tunneling system.
+These advanced features include:

-* Interactive UI in the terminal
+* An interactive UI in the terminal
 * Introspection or live debugging
 * Live request header modification

 Pinggy supports these features by default.
-However, users and developer may needs to take extra effort to enable these feature due to the nature of SSH protocol and the ssh command as well.
+However, users and developers may need to take extra steps to enable these features due to the nature of the SSH protocol and the `ssh` command.

-The advanced features are only available when ssh client starts an interactive session.
-On top of this, interactive terminal UI also needs the allocation of PTY (psuedo tty).
+The advanced features are only available when the `ssh` client starts an interactive session.
+Furthermore, the interactive terminal UI also requires the allocation of a PTY (pseudo tty).

-The `ssh` command in most of system starts an interactive session by default.
-It also allocate pty if no `commands` are provided.
-It also provides arguments to enable or disable these behavior.
+The `ssh` command in most systems starts an interactive session by default.
+It also allocates a PTY if no `commands` are provided.
+The command also provides arguments to enable or disable these behaviors.
 We list some of those flags here.
-Kindly refer to man page for more details.
+Please refer to the man page for more details.
 ```
--T   Disables the psuedo-terminal allocation
+-T: Disables pseudo-terminal allocation

--t   Force psuedo-terminal allocation
+-t: Forces pseudo-terminal allocation

--N   Do not execute the remote command.
-This flag instract ssh command not to open a interactive session.
+-N: Does not execute the remote command.
+This flag instructs the `ssh`
+    command not to open an interactive session.
 ```